 3. Mobile application management

 Mobile Application Management (MAM) is a critical feature of MDM solutions, enabling IT administrators to control and secure the apps installed on devices.
-This includes the ability to push, update, or remove apps remotely, ensuring that only authorized applications are used within the organization.
+This includes the ability to push, update, or remove apps remotely, with the added flexibility of on-demand app development, ensuring that only authorized applications are used within the organization.

 Benefits: By managing mobile applications, businesses can prevent unauthorized software from being installed, reducing the risk of security vulnerabilities and maintaining compliance.